Jonoh89/jonoh89.github.io/_posts/2014-10-01-grunt-to-gulp.markdown

 Our task is going to be to recreate the functionality of this Gruntfile in Gulp.

+To follow along grab the completed code [here](https://github.com/Jonoh89/GruntToGulp) and clear the gulpfile.js.

 ###Async

-So if we look at the default task we are checking for javascript errors with jshint, cleaning our distribution folder, concatenating the files into one and then performing minification to reduce the file size and obfuscate the code.
+So if we look at the default grunt task we are checking for javascript errors with jshint, cleaning our distribution folder, concatenating the files into one and then performing minification to reduce the file size and obfuscate the code.
 Running this task you will see it runs everything synchronously.

 For demonstration purposes our task is going to be to perform these tasks in order.
 For example we don't want to clean or concatenate our code before the jshint task is finished and successful.
- Here is a the script.
  With gulp installed on your command line, save this following snippet as gulpfile.js and run gulp command in the same directory.

 {% highlight js %}
 var gulp = require('gulp'),